dede1751/dede1751.github.io/README.md

 - Chess Buttons: Start as Black/Start as White
 - FEN
+- Larger board on mobile
+- Bug when opening console
-- Eval bar
+- Resize handler
-- Preload chess assets in background
+- Integrate carp-wasm build in github ci
-- Mobile-friendly responsive layout